 Dr John Morgan

 John is an environmental and social historian of early modern Britain.
 He works on the history of flooding and water management, and is part of an AHRC project on the history of Internal Drainage Boards.
 His previous work has focussed on urban fires in the seventeenth century and the Elizabethan religious settlement.
 John is also interested in the history of pigeons in the early modern Atlantic world.
-He is lecturer in early modern history at the University of Manchester, where among other things he teaches ‘Fire, Famine and Flood: An Environmental History of England, 1500-1800’.
+He is lecturer in early modern history at the University of Bristol.

-Elly Robson is the Royal Historical Society Centenary Fellow at the Institute of Historical Research.
-She is in the final stages of a thesis at the University of Cambridge, looking at social, environmental, and intellectual conflict in the seventeenth-century fens.
+Elly Robson is a postdoctoral Research Fellow at Jesus College, Cambridge.
+In 2016-17, she was the Royal Historical Society Centenary Fellow at the Institute of Historical Research.
+Her PhD thesis at the University of Cambridge, exmained the social, environmental, and intellectual conflict in the seventeenth-century fens.
 Elly is also an Editorial Fellow at History Workshop Online, an Honorary Research Fellow at Birkbeck, and a Fellow of the Raphael Samuel History Centre.
+Elly co-organised the 2018 EHW.

 Dr Leona Skelton